Improved bounds on collapse models from rotational noise of LISA Pathfinder: Abstract

 \section{Abstract}

-{Spontaneous wavefunction collapse models offer a solution to the quantum measurement problem, by modifying the Schr\"odinger equation with nonlinear and stochastic terms.
-The Continuous Spontaneous Localisation (CSL) model is the most studied among these models, with phenomenological parameters that are constrained by experiments.
-Here, we exploit the recent analysis of LISA Pathfinder’s angular motion data to derive a tighter constraint than previously achieved with translational motion.
-Moreover, we identify the general conditions for preferring rotational measurement over translational ones for constraining the CSL model. }
+{ {We study spontaneous wavefunction collapse models, which modify the Schrödinger equation with nonlinear and stochastic terms offering a solution to the quantum measurement problem.
+We find that constraints on the phenomenological parameters of the Continuous Spontaneous Localization (CSL) model can be tightened using the recent analysis of LISA Pathfinder’s angular motion data.
+We derived a stronger constraint on the CSL model than the previously achieved with translational motion.
+Additionally, we identify general conditions under which rotational measurements provide an advantage over translational ones in testing collapse models.
+These results enhance the experimental strategies for probing fundamental modifications of quantum mechanics.} }